 Not one to shy from debate, Steve Ridgway is a leading industry voice and has constantly challenged the Government to evaluate its stance on UK aviation and airports.
 He fought hard to ensure Virgin Atlantic is the UK's second largest long haul carrier, but more importantly – a brand that people all over the world admire.
 He successfully steered the airline through major global aviation issues including the events of 9/11 and the volcanic ash cloud.

-Since leaving Virgin Atlantic, Steve has pursued personal interests which includes St Moritz Hotel in Cornwall, co-owned with his brother, and has taken up Advisory Board roles with Global Infrastructure Partners and Aim Altitude.
+Since leaving Virgin Atlantic, Steve has pursued personal interests which includes the St Moritz Hotel in Cornwall, which he co-owns with his brother, and has taken up Advisory Board roles with Global Infrastructure Partners and Aim Altitude.
 He is also Chairman of a large Baltic Ferry operator between Germany and Denmark.